 The actual exam is a few days, but the more important process is your preparation for the exam.
 At a minimum, you should plan to spend at least three months intensely reviewing and preparing for the exam.
-Students may prepare individually or form a study group with other students taking the exam.
+Examinees may prepare individually or form a study group with others taking the exam.

 The questions are designed to make you think broadly about the field and deeply.
 In order to receive a passing score on a particular question, you need to demonstrate a thorough understanding of the topic and issues.
 This requires that you go beyond the literature, demonstrate independent thought, and integrate materials from various areas in the field.
+Doing so means that you will need to review material beyond what was covered in your formal courses.